ThinkDataEd/student/docs/unit1/campaign1.md

 spot?

 ###**7.
 Report:**
-Students will complete a practicum in which they answer a statistical question based on the food habits data collected.
+You will complete a practicum in which you answer a statistical question based on the food habits data collected.